OpenTermsArchive/contrib-versions/Flickr/Terms of Service.md

 Please be aware that Yahoo has created certain areas on the Yahoo Services that contain adult or mature content.
 You must be at least 18 years of age to access and view such areas.

-3\.
-YOUR REGISTRATION OBLIGATIONS
+**3\.
+YOUR REGISTRATION OBLIGATIONS**

 In consideration of your use of the Yahoo Services, you represent that you are of legal age to form a binding contract and are not a person barred from receiving the Yahoo Services under the laws of the United States or other applicable jurisdiction.
 You also agree to: (a) provide true, accurate, current and complete information about yourself as prompted by the Yahoo Service's registration form (the "Registration Data") and (b) maintain and promptly update the Registration Data to keep it true, accurate, current and complete.
 If you provide any information that is untrue, inaccurate, not current or incomplete, or Yahoo has reasonable grounds to suspect that such information is untrue, inaccurate, not current or incomplete, Yahoo has the right to suspend or terminate your account and refuse any and all current or future use of the Yahoo Services (or any portion thereof).
 You must be aged 13 or over to use the Services.
 If you have a pre-existing Family Account covering children aged under 13 then you have an ongoing responsibility to determine whether any of the Yahoo Services areas and/or Content (as defined in Section 6 below) are appropriate for your child.

-4\.
-YAHOO!
-PRIVACY POLICY
+**4\.
+YAHOO PRIVACY POLICY**

 Registration Data and certain other information about you are subject to our applicable privacy policy.
-For more information, see the full Yahoo Privacy Policy at http://info.yahoo.com/privacy/us/yahoo/.
+For more information, see the full Yahoo Privacy Policy at https://policies.yahoo.com/us/en/yahoo/privacy/index.html.
 You understand that through your use of the Yahoo Services you consent to the collection and use (as set forth in the applicable privacy policy) of this information, including the transfer of this information to the United States and/or other countries for storage, processing and use by Yahoo and its affiliates.

-5\.
-MEMBER ACCOUNT, PASSWORD AND SECURITY
+**5\.
+MEMBER ACCOUNT, PASSWORD AND SECURITY**

 You will receive a password and account designation upon completing the Yahoo Service's registration process.
 You are responsible for maintaining the confidentiality of the password and account and are fully responsible for all activities that occur under your password or account.
 You agree to (a) immediately notify Yahoo of any unauthorized use of your password or account or any other breach of security, and (b) ensure that you exit from your account at the end of each session.
 Yahoo cannot and will not be liable for any loss or damage arising from your failure to comply with this Section 5.

-6\.
-MEMBER CONDUCT
+**6\.
+MEMBER CONDUCT**

 You understand that all information, data, text, software, music, sound, photographs, graphics, video, messages, tags, or other materials ("Content"), whether publicly posted or privately transmitted, are the sole responsibility of the person from whom such Content originated.
 This means that you, and not Yahoo, are entirely responsible for all Content that you upload, post, email, transmit or otherwise make available via the Yahoo Services.
 Yahoo does not control the Content posted via the Yahoo Services and, as such, does not guarantee the accuracy, integrity or quality of such Content.
 You understand that by using the Yahoo Services, you may be exposed to Content that is offensive, indecent or objectionable.
 Under no circumstances will Yahoo be liable in any way for any Content, including, but not limited to, any errors or omissions in any Content, or any loss or damage of any kind incurred as a result of the use of any Content posted, emailed, transmitted or otherwise made available via the Yahoo Services.